 How Many Days for Disney World?

 This article is your complete guide to figuring out how many days you need at Disney World!
-From my experience selling tickets at Magic Kingdom park, most families will need six to seven full days to see everything that Disney World has to offer which includes spending a full day at each of the four parks: Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom as well as one day at a Disney water park and a night at Disney Springs.
+From my experience selling tickets at Magic Kingdom park, most families will need 6 – 7 days to see everything that Disney World has to offer, which includes spending a full day at each of the four parks: Magic Kingdom, Epcot, Disney’s Hollywood Studios, and Disney’s Animal Kingdom even though many may recommend only a half day at some of the parks!
+You should also plan one full-day trip to a Disney water park, and an evening or two is enough time at Disney Springs.

-SPECIAL NOTE: If you need help picking the best time to visit Walt Disney World for your next vacation, be sure to check out our Disney crowd calendar!
+SPECIAL NOTE: If you need help picking the best time to visit Walt Disney World for your next vacation, check out our Disney crowd calendar!

 Disney World Crowd Calendar